Dat17i/03_tutorial_students_list/README.md

 ````
 * Create Getters & Setters in the class

+This students class is the model, so therefore you should create a model package and place the Student.java file in that package.

 ## The Model object
 * As parameter to your index method put in ```` Model model ````  .